 Bridging the gap between research, harm reduction, treatment and people living with hepatitis C

-With the new medicines now available an opportunity exists to completely eradicate hepatitis C. However, it will require pharmaceutical companies, governments, doctors, and health purchasers to come together to ensure these medicines are quickly available to all.
-Also a crucial factor for success will be the involvement of people living with hepatitis C.
+With new medicines now available an opportunity exists to completely eradicate hepatitis C. However, it will require pharmaceutical companies, governments, doctors, and health providers to come together to ensure that these medications are quickly available to all.
+A crucial factor for success will be the involvement of people living with hepatitis C.

 THE TIME IS NOW To Eliminate Hepatitis C!

 The video highlights the most important aspects of the Community Summit and relevant topics to address for Hepatitis C elimination.